tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 ---------------
 A :java:ref:`QueryFunction<ch.tocco.nice2.persist.spi.query.ql.QueryFunction>` can be used to implement a custom function that can be used in the query language.
-The query functions are applied when the :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>` tree is processed and can manipulate the tree.
+The query functions are applied by the :java:ref:`ConditionFactory<ch.tocco.nice2.persist.query.ConditionFactory>` when the :java:ref:`Node<ch.tocco.nice2.conditionals.tree.Node>` tree is processed and can manipulate its nodes.

 .. note::
     An example would be the :java:ref:`FulltextSearchFunction<ch.tocco.nice2.enterprisesearch.impl.queryfunction.FulltextSearchFunction>`: